-A SIPP can be a cost effective way to save for your retirement, but each company has different charges so make sure you compare as many as possible before you invest.
+A SIPP can be a cost-effective way to save for your retirement as long as you pick the right firm.
+Make sure you compare as many as possible before you invest.

-You can find out the past performance of all funds offered by a pension company on their website, but this is not a sign of any future growth.
+You can find out the past performance of all funds offered by a pension company on their website, but remember this is not a reliable indicator of future performance.

-You can view and manage your SIPP online through your chosen company's website.
+You should be able to view and manage your SIPP online through your chosen company's website.

 If you are not comfortable managing your SIPP, consider speaking to an independent financial adviser to get advice or choosing a pension product where your investments are selected and managed by experts.